corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 | `tokenPoolCache`                           | `tokenSelection`                            | READ/WRITE                                  | `sm_token_pool_cache`                          |

 {{< note >}}
-If you do not configure isolated State Manager databases, by default Corda deploys all of them to the `default` Cluster database, not recommended for production environments.
+If you do not configure isolated state manager databases, by default, Corda deploys all of them to the `default` cluster database.
+This is not recommended for production environments.
 {{< /note >}}

-Similarly to the Cluster database, the configuration for these State Manager database instances is defined using a combination of the `database` and `stateManager` sections.
+Similarly to the cluster database, the configuration for these state manager database instances is defined using a combination of the `database` and `stateManager` sections.
-Below is a fully fledged example of how to keep the Cluster database and the State Manager databases completely isolated from each other.
+The following is a full example of how to keep the cluster database and all of the state manager databases completely isolated from each other.

 ```yaml
 databases: